Alcoholism: Drinking to Despair

 How Alcohol Works on the Brain Long-Term

-Tolerance is where the person needs to drink more alcohol to gain the same previous effects.
+Tolerance is where the person needs to drink more to gain the same previous effects.
 This happens because the brain is compensating for the alcohol’s effects on its functions.
-The GABA-A receptors attempt to resist the effects of alcohol, so the person increases the amount he or she is drinking to overcome this compensatory response.
+The GABA-A receptors attempt to resist the effects, so the person increases the amount he or she is drinking to overcome this compensatory response.

 Alcohol Withdrawal Syndrome